rigoudyg/climaf/doc/scripts.rst

 **Selecting a variable to process**

- Primary datafiles may be multi-variable datafiles; one the other hand some scripts may wish to be released with variable selection; to accomodate both cases, every script can:
+ Primary datafiles may be multi-variable datafiles; on the other hand, some scripts may wish to be released with variable selection; to accomodate both cases, every script can: